firzad/COMP6771-Word-Ladder/README.md

   <tr>
     <td align=right>5%<td>
     <b>clang-format</b><br />
-    In your project folder, run the following commands on all C++ files you submit:<br />
+    In your project folder, run the following commands on all cpp/h files in the `source` and `test` directory.<br />
     <code>$ clang-format-11 -style=file -i /path/to/file.cpp</code>
-    If the program outputs nothing (i.e. is linted correctly), you will receive full marks for this section (5%)
+    If, for each of these files, the program outputs nothing (i.e. is linted correctly), you will receive full marks for this section (5%).
+    A video explaining how to use clang-format can be found [HERE](https://unsw.zoom.us/rec/share/4_1tE-mo2UpJRo2V0U_UVp4BRoDAeaa8hicbrvVfxRs2wxZeMb3Au5H-75jpZZWj)
   </tr>
 </table>